Release of Financial Aid

 - Add your UT EID to the face of the check

-- Forward it immediately either in person or by mail to the Office of Financial Aid, Attention: General Accounting
+- Forward it immediately either in person or by mail to the Office of Scholarships and Financial Aid, Attention: General Accounting

 Once classes begin and you are registered for the required number of hours, the scholarship funds will be sent to you either by paper check or, if you have already designated a bank with Student Accounts Receivable, by direct deposit.

 Some private donors may want to verify your enrollment at UT Austin before releasing any funds.
 For unofficial proof of enrollment, you may print your fee bill straight from My Tuition Bill in UT Direct.
 For official enrollment verification, contact the Certification section of the Office of the Registrar.